modirshanechi/Psych-201/README.md

 [This folder](https://github.com/marcelbinz/Psych-201/tree/main/binz2022heuristics) provides an example for structuring.

+More detailed instructions to follow in the near future.

 ## Prompt formatting

-* Each prompt corresponds to an entire experiment from one participant.
+* Each prompt corresponds to an entire experimental session from one participant.
 * It should contain data on a trial-by-trial level and start with the instructions.
 * Use the cover story and instructions from the original paper if possible.
 * 32K tokens per participant is the length limit.